The inspiring joy of John McCain

 "You have got to have joy," the Arizona Republican senator told CNN's Jake Tapper in an interview on "State of the Union" Sunday.

 The conversation, which if you haven't watched you really, really should, was largely about policy.
-But, Tapper took time at the start of the interview to ask McCain about his health and his life.
+Tapper took time at the start of the interview, however, to ask McCain about his health and his life.
 And, McCain repeatedly acknowledged that while the challenges facing him are real and difficult, he's bringing happiness and joy to the fight.

 "I'm facing a challenge," McCain told Tapper at one point.
 "But I've faced other challenges.
 And I'm very confident about getting through this one as well."
 He added later: "There's two ways of looking at these things.
 And one of them is to celebrate.
 I am able to celebrate a wonderful life and I will be grateful for additional time that I have."